-Students will be notified by email and letter (sent to the student's listed mailing address) if they are being recommended for dismissal from the program.
-For a ground campus international student to be dismissed effective immediately, the school's advisor must provide a written document to the international student (as early in the process as possible) letting them know that being dismissed from a degree program can have immediate consequences regarding their visa status.
+Students will be notified by email if they are recommended for dismissal from the program.

+The School's advisor must provide a written document to international students on a F1 or J1 visa as early in the process as possible to let them know that dismissal from the program can have immediate consequences on their visa status.